"The most important

 Karen and her husband, Keith, are parents

-of two grown sons and live with five
+of two grown sons and live with three

-goats, two Toulouse geese, two cats and their dog
+goats, several Toulouse geese, two cats and their dog

 in north Benton County.
-The staff includes two
+The staff includes four

 "...education is a natural process spontaneously carried out